About health insurance

 Please note: If the charge for your first admission is less than the excess amount, any remaining excess must be paid if you’re admitted again in the same membership year.

-Check your cover details in your Quick Guide for more information, or contact us.
+On some covers the excess is waived for any child, student or adult dependants.
+Check your cover details in your product guide for more information, or contact us.

 What’s a restricted service?